KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 problem, the accuracy reached by a purely random classifier would be 50%.
 But in this case it’s closer to 19%, so the results seem pretty good, at least when compared to a random baseline:

+#### 3.5.5 Generating predictions on new data

+You can verify that the predict method of the model instance returns a probability distribution over all 46 topics.
+Let’s generate topic predictions for all of the test data